pdfshift/www.pdfshift.io/content/legal/hipaa.md

 While we take every precaution to secure your data, HIPAA compliance is a shared responsibility.
 We urge you to familiarize yourself with your obligations under HIPAA and ensure that you adhere to all applicable laws and regulations when using our services.

-Mainly, in order to be fully HIPAA compliant, **you must add** the `hipaa` parameter to your request.
+Mainly, in order to be fully HIPAA compliant, **you must add** the `is_hipaa` parameter to your request.
 This will ensure that your data is handled in accordance with HIPAA regulations.

-By adding the `hipaa` parameter, you ensure that we won't store the generated document in any way.
+By adding the `is_hipaa` parameter, you ensure that we won't store the generated document in any way.

-## Why the "hipaa" parameter is important:
+## Why the "is_hipaa" parameter is important:

 **By default, PDFShift does not store any generated document**, but you can request PDFShift to store your generated document by adding the following parameters: